Golf Swing Error – Illustrated Guide

 How to Fix the Yips

-No cure has yet to be found in helping golfers to get rid of the yips.
-However, those who have successfully gotten rid of it agree on one thing, and that is to never let anyone mention the word “yips” in your vicinity again, for fear that it might creep back into your game.
+No cure has yet been found in helping golfers get rid of the yips.
+However, those who have successfully emerged from it agree on one thing, and that is to never let anyone mention the word “yips” in your vicinity again, for fear that it might creep back into your game.